 - ARITA’s Handbook for the current year, which contains ARITA’s Code of Professional Practice and extracts of relevant legislation.

-At the course students will receive:
+At the course you will receive:

-- Numerous handouts covering the course content.
+- Handouts covering the course content.

 - Exercises to reinforce learning; and

 ARITA offers its members the opportunity to hold in-house courses solely for their staff.